LEGISLATIVE ACTION INFORMATION

 ENVIRONMENTAL STEWARDSHIP

-• The State of Missouri should help support and implement practices statewide that protect and enhance human life, preserve the environment, and conserve valuable natural resources.
 MPRA encourages positive action on environmental issues.
 We oppose any changes to the makeup of the Conservation Commission or to the process by which the Commission is appointed.
 We oppose any attempts to infringe on the constitutional mandate under which the Commission carries out its mission.
+MPRA supports the value of traditional rural recreation opportunities to Missourians.
+We recommend action that reminds all Missourians of the need for continued dedication to improving open space, expanding recreation opportunities, and responsibly using all our natural resources.
 MPRA recognizes, supports, and defends the public ownership of lands used for public recreation.
 Any disposal of such lands for use(s) other than public recreation should be cautiously considered and approved by a public vote.

 PARKS AS SAFE HAVENS

 • Missouri citizens have long regarded their public parks as “safe havens.”
-Public parks and recreation agencies have always endeavored to remove any condition in their parks that might pose a threat or danger to their parks’ patrons and providers, including sexual predators, drugs, bullying or other harassment, and illegal weapons.
-MPRA continues to vigorously support legislation that grants political subdivisions the authority to ban or remove any condition or activity in their public parks that poses a potential danger to park user groups, park and recreation employees, contractors, volunteers, and individuals.
+Public parks and recreation agencies have always endeavored to remove any condition in their parks that might pose a threat or danger to their parks' patrons and providers, including sexual predators, drugs, bullying or other harassment, and illegal weapons.
+MPRA continues to vigorously support legislation that grants political subdivisions in Missouri the authority to ban or remove any condition or activity in their public parks that poses a potential danger to park user groups, park and recreation employees, contractors, volunteers, and individuals.

 REGULATION OF LOCAL AND RECREATION AGENCIES